engradeelnayyar/engradeelnayyar/amazonvirtualassistant.md

 ### Advantages and Disadvantages of Private Label
 #### Advantages
-- Brand is building
+- Building Brand
-- Asset Flip
+- Once brand is build asset can be flipped
 - Higher incomes in case product succeeded
 #### Disadvantages
-- Require higher costs like marketing etc
+- Require higher costs
 - Long Process
 - Higher Risk Factor
 - Risk of Insolvency